storacha/specs/w3-access.md

 ##### Delegate `with`

-The `with` field MUST be set the [`did:key`] identifying the [space] where delegations will be stored.
+The `with` field MUST be set to the [`did:key`] identifying the [space] where delegations will be stored.

-Implementation MAY deny request if specified [space] has no capacity to store supplied [UCAN]s, or if the give space does not have `access/delegate` capability provisioned.
+An implementation MAY deny a request if tje specified [space] has no capacity to store the supplied [UCAN]s, or if the space does not have the `access/delegate` capability provisioned.

-Protocol intentionally does not prescribe how to transfer linked [UCAN]s leaving it up to implementations.
+The protocol intentionally does not prescribe how to transfer linked [UCAN]s leaving it up to implementations.

-> ⁂ [w3up] implementation REQUIRES that all linked [UCAN]s be bundled in the invocation.
+> ⁂ [w3up] implementation REQUIRES all linked [UCAN]s be bundled in the invocation.

-Please note that all the following [DID]s could be differnt from one another
+Please note that all the following [DID]s could be different from one another

 1. Issuer of the linked delegations (in the `nb.delegation`)
 1. Issuer of the invocation.
 1. [Space] where delgations will be stored

-To put it differently delegation MAY be sent by anyone, it does not have to be the issuer of the delegation.
-Send delegation MAY be delegating capability to resource different from the [space] where sent delegation will be stored.
+In other words, a delegation MAY be sent by anyone, it does not have to be the issuer of the delegation.
+Sent delegation MAY be delegating capability to a resource different from the [space] where sent delegation will be stored.

 ##### Delegate `nb.delegations`

-Field MUST be set to a set of [UCAN] [IPLD Link]s represented via [IPLD Map].
+This field MUST be set to a set of [UCAN] [IPLD Link]s represented by an [IPLD Map].
 Map keys SHOULD be their corresponding values encoded as strings.
 It is RECOMMENDED to use base32 encoding.

-Protocol intentionally does not specify how to transfer linked [UCAN]s leaving it up to the implementations to decide.
+The protocol intentionally does not specify how to transfer linked [UCAN]s leaving it up to the implementations to decide.

 > ⁂ [w3up] implementation REQUIRES that all linked [UCAN]s be bundled with the invocation.

 ##### Delegate Receipt

-Implementation MUST respond with [UCAN Receipt].
+The implementation MUST respond with [UCAN Receipt].
 On success result MUST be a `Unit` (empty [IPLD Map]) type.

-On failure result MUST have `message` string field describing the error.
+On failure, the result MUST have a `message` string field describing the error.

 ### Access Claim